 For the duration period, pain and other symptoms are referred to as:

 If an individual is dealing with acute or subacute lower lumbar back pain, then a chiropractic trial could be an option.
-This could be two to three weekly sessions over the course of two to four weeks adding up to twelve total sessions.
+This could be two to three weekly sessions over the course of two to four weeks, adding up to twelve total sessions.
 This can be a sufficient treatment to completely alleviate the pain.
-However, when the pain does not go away then additional treatments could be necessary, especially if an individual has other issues/conditions.
+However, additional treatments could be necessary when the pain does not go away, especially if an individual has other issues/conditions.

 Outcome measurements are a valuable tool because they help determine whether or not the treatment is producing significant results.
 Some outcome measurements of treatments include: